-8. Adult Protective Services staff must fax or hand-deliver referral packets for high-risk referrals to the intake entity within 3 hours of entering the referral into the Adult Protective Services Referral Tracking Tool (ARTT).
+9. Adult Protective Services staff must fax or hand-deliver referral packets for high-risk referrals to the intake entity within 3 hours of entering the referral into the ARTT.
 The protective investigator or protective investigator supervisor and intake entity will discuss the APS referral and any safety issues and risk factors in person or over the telephone.

-- 9. Adult Protective Services high-risk referrals made after business hours (including evenings, weekends, and holidays) require a telephone call to the intake entity.
+- 10. Adult Protective Services high-risk referrals made after business hours (including evenings, weekends, and holidays) require a telephone call to the intake entity.
 The following referral information must be provided: name, social security number, address, safety assessment, risk factors (such as environmental concerns), and type of report.
 The referral will be entered into the ARTT within the first 3 hours of business on the next business day.
-Within 3 hours of entering the referral into the ARTT, a referral packet will be faxed or hand-delivered to the intake entity (see #23 for packet contents). - 10.
+Within 3 hours of entering the referral into the ARTT, a referral packet will be faxed or hand-delivered to the intake entity (see #24 for packet contents). - 11.
 Before services are terminated after 31 days, the client will be seen face-to-face by a Lead Agency case manager.
 If the CCE Lead Agency determines services can be safely terminated, APS will be contacted (using contact information in the ARTT).
 Adult Protective Services will participate in a discussion of the client regardless of the status of the case.
-If both parties do not agree that services can safely be terminated, the Lead Agency case manager will assess the client's needs, and the assessment will be entered in the Client Information and Registration Tracking System (CIRTS).
-Refer to #38 if both parties continue to disagree about the client's need for additional services after an assessment is conducted.

-If both parties agree that crisis-resolving services can safely be terminated, the client may be put on a waitlist for additional services, if appropriate.
-An "Update" assessment will be created (based on the latest assessment) in CIRTS, and the referral source will be set to "Other."
+If both parties agree that crisis-resolving services can safely be terminated, the client may be placed on a waitlist for additional services, if appropriate.
+The case manager will complete and enter a new 701B in the Client Information and Registration Tracking System (CIRTS).
+The case manager will set the referral source to "Other" in CIRTS, and respond to the follow up question, "what is the purpose of this assessment?" with an appropriate response based upon the initial referral from APS, indicating the area(s) where the change occurred, e.g. health, living situation, caregiver, environment, income.
 This allows the individual to be prioritized for services in accordance with DOEA prioritization criteria while leaving the previous assessment record, including the previous "APS" referral source status, intact.
-(An "Update" assessment is created by selecting the "Update Assessment" button in CIRTS, which makes a copy of the assessment.)